 General note on AI-driven interactions

-AI driven replies are not deterministic and depend highly on what the Customer is saying.
-For example, if the Customer is saying “I have trouble with my internet” it is not necessarily given that the Bot will associate “Router, Modem” as your workflow routing exit, unless specifically handled in your Virtual User integration.
-In this specific example, AI instructions should also cover alternative wordings like “Router, Internet”, to be handled in topics accordingly.
+AI driven replies are very dependent on what the Customer is saying.
+For example, if the Customer is saying “I have trouble with my modem” it is not necessarily given that the bot will associate “Internet” as your workflow routing exit, unless specifically handled in your Virtual User integration and instructions.
+We therefore highly recommend to test and account for “creative” or “non-tech-savvy” wording when designing your Virtual User interactions within your workflows.

 General Virtual User limitations